hxrda/Information-security-course/h3-Hello-lab.md

 <ins>**Level 3 -> 4**</ins>

--To find the password stored in the hidden file inside the “inhere” directory:
+- To find the password stored in the hidden file inside the “inhere” directory:
   - `ls -a`, `cd inhere`, `ls -la` (to list all files, including hidden ones)
   - `cat ...Hiding-From-You`
   - Password shown is “2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ”